JaqiKal/task-master/TESTING.md

   * [Known issue](#known-issue)

 - - -
+## Testing overview & environment

 Testing was ongoing throughout the entire development.
 I utilised CI Python Linter tool and GITPOD terminal output whilst building to pinpoint and troubleshoot any issues as I went along.
 The validation process adhered to the guidelines outlined in PEP8.
 The majority of warnings stemmed from redundant or missing whitespace, as well as instances of redundant backslashes and insufficient indentation.
 These issues have been addressed and rectified accordingly.

+### Test environment

+* Desktop:
+  * Lenovo Legion T7
+* Screen:
+  * Samsung Odyssey G3 / 27" / 1920 x 1080 /
+* Google Chrome, version 121.0.6167.86 (Official Build) (64-bit)

+### Responsiveness

+Although not directly applicable to this project, I gained valuable knowledge on adjusting the mock terminal window size.
+This exploration allowed me to enhance the user interface with a more friendly table display.
+However, to maintain consistency with Code Institute's settings and requirements, I ultimately reverted these adjustments.
+Instead, I tailored my code to conform to the given limits of the mock terminal environment.
+This experience underscored the importance of adaptability and optimization within predefined constraints, enriching my understanding of creating user-centric interfaces within specific technical boundaries.

 ## Automated Testing